 The story’s protagonist and narrator, who as a fifteen-year-old boy has an affair with an older woman named Hanna, only to discover years later that his lover was once a Nazi prison guard.
-Born… (read full character analysis)
+Born… read analysis of Michael Berg

 Michael’s lover and the story’s antagonist.
 Often described by Michael as “tired,” Hanna’s emotions, motivations, and personalities can be seen only through the eyes of Michael, who is often conflicted about her.
-Older than… (read full character analysis)
+Older than… read analysis of Hanna Schmitz (Frau Shmitz)

 A philosophy professor who is distant from his wife and children.
 Though he doesn’t appear often in the story, Michael’s father and their relationship are mentioned more often than his other family members.
-Growing… (read full character analysis)
+Growing… read analysis of Michael’s Father

 The daughter (nameless in the book) who had survived, with her mother, in the church fire in which Hanna was complicit.
-During Hanna’s trial, she gives testimony that the secret activities between Hanna and the… (read full character analysis)
+During Hanna’s trial, she gives testimony that the secret activities between Hanna and the… read analysis of The Jewish Woman / The Daughter

 The driver who allows Michael to hitchhike with him to Struthof, a nearby concentration camp.
-When Michael tells the driver where he is going, the man rants that it was not hatred of the Jews… (read full character analysis)
+When Michael tells the driver where he is going, the man rants that it was not hatred of the Jews… read analysis of The Driver

 The judge who presides over Hanna’s trial.
 Michael observes the judge’s near constant expression of annoyance, especially at Hanna’s contradictions to certain claims about her.
-When Hanna asks the judge what he would have… (read full character analysis)
+When Hanna asks the judge what he would have… read analysis of The Judge

 Michael’s wife, and later ex-wife.
 A law clerk and later a judge, Gertrud is described by Michael as “smart, efficient, and loyal.”
-Michael marries Gertrud after she becomes pregnant with their daughter Julia… (read full character analysis)
+Michael marries Gertrud after she becomes pregnant with their daughter Julia… read analysis of Gertrud

 Michael’s mother seldom appears in the story, and as Michael’s girlfriend Gesina notes, he rarely mentions her when discussing his past.
-However, the initiation of Michael’s affair with Hanna evokes in Michael a childhood… (read full character analysis)
+However, the initiation of Michael’s affair with Hanna evokes in Michael a childhood… read analysis of Michael’s mother

 The daughter of Gertrud and Michael.
 Julia is five when her parents divorce.
 Her unhappiness at seeing her parents’ marriage fall apart fills Michael with sorrow and guilt, causing him to try harder in his relationships.